asm-products/artfactum-frontend/README.md

         grunt build

-If you need to add a library or plugin, use bower.
+If you need to add a library or plugin, use bower or npm.

 For example:

         bower install --save jquery

-##Contributing
+##Git Workflow

 Base this project's git flow on [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)